Skip to product information

 Same box Height: 10.5cm Width: 18.0cm×18.0cm

-The beauty of brush strokes
+The unique beauty of brush strokes

-Influence of the Joseon Dynasty
+Carrying on the traditions of the Joseon Dynasty

 Keisen Kiln: A brief history of Keisen Kitamura